Beretta Nano: Design

 The Beretta Nano is a compact handgun developed for concealed carry.
 It has a fiberglass infused "technopolymer" frame and a Pronox finished slide.
 Pronox is a form of ferritic nitrocarburizing finish similar to Tenifer (as used on for example Glock pistols) and Melonite (as used on for example Springfield Armory XD and Smith & Wesson M&P pistols).
 The sights on the Nano are low-profile 3-dot sights.

 The 9mm version of the Nano holds 6 rounds of ammunition in a single-column box magazine, for a total capacity of 7 if the pistol is chambered and the magazine is fully loaded.
+A .40 S&W version of the pistol was in development, but was never produced.

 The Nano was designed with a removable serial-numbered chassis separate from the frame, an unusual feature notably also found in the SIG Sauer P250-series pistols.
 This allows the owner to customize their grips with multi-colored frames without replacing the component that legally constitutes a firearm.

 Designed to be used as a concealed carry self-defense weapon, the Nano has no external slide lock or release.
 Additionally, the Nano has no external safety.
 The absence of these protruding controls reduces the likelihood of the weapon snagging on clothing during an occasion where a quick and clean draw is required.
 The slide locks in a rear position after the magazine has been emptied.
 A loaded magazine must then be installed, or the empty magazine withdrawn, and the slide must be pulled rearward, in order to cycle the slide completely.